RevealBi/sdk-samples-redshift/client/readme.md

-# Reveal SDK - Getting Started with HTML
+# Reveal SDK - Getting Started with HTML Clients

 This repository provides a simple example of how to get started with the [Reveal SDK](https://www.revealbi.io/) using plain HTML and JavaScript.